schooltesthelp/multiplicationstation/README.md

 ## How users play

 This game is when a user tries to get coins and get the key.
-When they reach the key, the <i>Big Boss</i>, when the user answers a multiplication problem.
+When they reach the key, the <i>Big Boss</i> , when the user answers a multiplication problem, needs to be solved.

 Try it out at https://schooltesthelp.github.io/multiplicationstation.